davidbenque/Entities-of-Interest/Readme.md

 You can modify Readme.md as you wish using [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), for example by adding text or to display images you have added to the folder (`![](my-image.png)`).
 You can also add HTML and CSS, for example to embed videos from Youtube or other sites.

 6 - Submit your contribution
 By default, your contribution will only appear in your own copy of the site.
-If you want it to feature in the main site, you can either:
+If you want it to feature on the main site, you can either:

 Send a .zip of your company folder to [@magmd.uk email address?].